C++ Error Handling

 .source_line() Line number

-A common pattern: capture a stacktrace in your custom exception class and include it in what():
+• Pattern: capture stacktrace in custom exception, include in what():

 class ServerError : public std::runtime_error {